frutik/asterisk-ami-pgsql/README.markdown

      test_te | 0   | 1     | 65       | 693       | 284       | 60           | 71.6             | 0
     (1 row)

+## Join with the real table

+Comming soon...

 ## Limitations

 - This solution is not for scaling of access to AMI - you still need use some kind of ami proxy.